-If you live where hail happens most often — basically everywhere in the country east of the line of states running south from Montana — you know it can knock the life out of your roof, making it unlikely to survive into old age the way it would in some place like Rio.
+If you live where hail happens most often — basically everywhere in the country east of the line of states running south from Montana — you know it can knock the life out of your roof, making it unlikely to survive into old age the way it would in a place like Rio.

 Insurance companies have figured that out, too, and they’re looking to cut their losses by limiting your roof coverage.
 Hail-related claims increased 84% between 2010 and 2012, according to the National Insurance Crime Bureau.

-How to Know if Your Insurer is Out to Cut Hail Claims
+How to Know if Your Insurer Is Out to Cut Hail Claims

 Look for changes like these in your renewal policy: